ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/6-SpellsFeatsClassesItems.md

 [Spells Extra](https://www.nexusmods.com/baldursgate3/mods/11291) is used to cover any missing spells needed by Luma's various subclass mods.

+[Valdacil's Mystic Rebalance](https://www.nexusmods.com/baldursgate3/mods/4426) changes how some Mystic features/abilities/psionic foci/spells work compared to the mod page descriptions.

 As an _optional mod_, [PF2e Spells](https://www.nexusmods.com/baldursgate3/mods/2460) is included in Listonomicon.
 It adds a very large variety of spells, however it also adds several spells that overlap with BG3/5e, uses different scaling math per spell slot level, and has other features that are not explained well in tooltips and spell descriptions (if at all).
 It also introduces Action -> Bonus Action conversion, which is a whole host of balance issues.
 Enable the mod if you love having a ton of variety in your spell options, leave it disabled if you don't want to deal with the wonk.

 ## New and Changed Feats

+In Listonomicon, all classes earn a feat at a rate of one per 3 levels.
+Fighters and Rogues earn an additional feat at level 11.
+So all classes get a feat at 3, 6, 9, 12, 15, and 18; Fighters and Rogues get a feat at 3, 6, 9, 11, 12, 15, and 18.

 The [Arcanist Feat](https://www.nexusmods.com/baldursgate3/mods/1087) allows you to gain +1 INT, gain expertise in Arcana, and learn any level 1 spell which can be casted once per short rest.
 Consider how various level 1 spells (such as Shield of Faith) have been rebalanced.
 That's basically a free +2 AC for anyone who would not otherwise have access to the spell, such as an Eldritch Knight.